IBM/charts/stable/ibm-nodejs-sample/README.md

 You can programatically run the test in the following ways.
 - `cd chart/ibm-nodejs-sample` then do `./test-chart.sh` OR
-- `helm test sample`: assuming you've deployed it with the release name `sample`.
+- `helm test tester`: assuming you've deployed it with the release name `sample`.

 ## Configuration